ROCm/omniperf/docs/conceptual/l2-cache.rst

        memory allocations, per :ref:`normalization unit <normalization-units>`.
        See the :ref:`memory-type` for more information.

-     - Requests per normalization unit
+     - Requests per :ref:`normalization unit <normalization-units>`.

    * - Uncached Requests

-     - The total number of requests to the L2 that to uncached (UC) memory allocations.
+     - The total number of requests to the L2 that go to Uncached (UC) memory allocations.
 See the :ref:`memory-type` for more information.

      - Requests per :ref:`normalization unit <normalization-units>`.

    * - Coherently Cached Requests

-     - The total number of requests to the L2 that to coherently cacheable (CC) memory allocations.
+     - The total number of requests to the L2 that go to Coherently Cacheable (CC) memory allocations.
 See the :ref:`memory-type` for more information.

      - Requests per :ref:`normalization unit <normalization-units>`.

    * - Read/Write Coherent Requests

-     - The total number of requests to the L2 that to Read-Write coherent memory (RW) allocations.
+     - The total number of requests to the L2 that go to Read-Write coherent memory (RW) allocations.
 See the :ref:`memory-type` for more information.

      - Requests per :ref:`normalization unit <normalization-units>`.